slattman/wp-spinner/README.md

 wp-spinner
 ==========

-A wordpress plugin that dynamically rewrites article content using contradictions and conjunctions
+A wordpress plugin that dynamically rewrites article content using contractions and conjunctions